Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-We are now ready to reflect the benefits of triangulation in studies on possible futures, endowed with the above-presented findings on participants' interactions and experiences from two different possible futures.
-A summary of the empirical findings is presented in Figure~\ref{fig:findings-summary}.
-It visualises the findings, grouped into three sets.
+Armed with valuable evidence demonstrating participants' interactions and experiences from decidedly different possible futures, we are now ready to reflect on how triangulation benefits studies on possible futures.
+The discussion refers to Figure~\ref{fig:findings-summary}, a summarising visualisation that groups the empirical findings into three sets.

-In the middle, the figure presents the findings that may have \emph{wide plausibility}.
-These are results that the two futures -- MyData and CorpoCapitalist -- had in common.
-As is listed, these findings results concerned 1) the generally positive reaction to the use of AI in news article analysis, 2) the perception that AI was seen as an opportunity (instead of a threat), and 3) that the participants developed different techniques to avoid bias in their analysis and decision-making.
-With the MyData prototype, the risk for bias was small and we observed only one interaction pattern, but in CorpoCapitalist prototype four different patterns could be found.
-Because these findings resulted from both of the futures, even if they were very different, it can be argued that these findings may be plausible across several possible futures, even ones that these two futures did not represent.
+Where the circles in the diagram overlap, the two futures -- MyData and CorpoCapitalist -- share results in common.
+These findings may have \emph{broad plausibility}.
+We might, then, expect 1) generally positive reactions to the use of AI in news-article analysis, 2) workers in such settings perceiving AI as an opportunity rather than a threat, and 3) users developing varied techniques to avoid bias in their analysis and decision-making (the CorpoCapitalist condition displayed four distinct patterns in this regard, and the MyData prototype, irrespective of its lower risk of bias, still produced at least one).
+Because these findings demonstrate commonality between very different futures, it can be argued that their plausibility may hold across several possible futures, even ones not covered by the research space.

-The upper list of Figure~\ref{fig:findings-summary}, in turn, presents \emph{scenario-unique} findings: results that we obtained only in the participants' interactions and experiences in the MyData future: 1) participants found AI's suggestions useful particularly as second opinions after they had done their own decisions; 2) they also did not only see AI as an opportunity, but they also perceived that they had control over its use; and 3) they associated the performance tracking features of the prototype with opportunities for learning, skills development, and growth.
+The non-overlapping portion at the top of the figure presents \emph{scenario-unique} results from participants' interactions and experiences in the MyData future.
+In that future only, 1) users found AI's suggestions particularly useful as second opinions after they had taken their own decision; 2) they saw AI as an opportunity and, additionally, had perceived control over its use; and 3) they associated the prototype's performance-tracking elements with avenues for learning, skills development, and growth.